Welcome to Molly Rocket!

 is the one on the right.
 She draws the character art, provides extensive pop music condescension, and ensures that our office supply of Newman-O's

-are dispensed equitably and at a controlled rate.
+is dispensed equitably and at a controlled rate.

 I’m Casey Muratori